-The local broadband router is the Broadband router installed on the same LAN segment as the Wireless Broadband router.
-This broadband router requires that the Default Route is the Wireless Broadband router itself.
-Typically, broadband routers have a special entry for the Default Route.
+The local router is the Router installed on the same LAN segment as the Wireless Router.
+This router requires that the Default Route is the Wireless Router itself.
+Typically, routers have a special entry for the Default Route.
 It should be configured as follows.

-Destination IP Address Normally 0.0.0.0, but check your broadband router documentation.
-Network Mask Normally 0.0.0.0, but check your broadband router documentation.
-Gateway IP Address The IP Address of the Wireless Broadband router.
+Destination IP Address Normally 0.0.0.0, but check your router documentation.
+Network Mask Normally 0.0.0.0, but check your router documentation.
+Gateway IP Address The IP Address of the Wireless Router.
 Metric 1

-Other Broadband routers on the Local LAN
+Other Routers on the Local LAN

-Other broadband routers on the local LAN must use the Wireless Broadband router's Local Broadband router as the Default Route.
-The entries will be the same as the Wireless Broadband router's local broadband router, with the exception of the Gateway IP Address.
+Other routers on the local LAN must use the Wireless Router's Local Router as the Default Route.
+The entries will be the same as the Wireless Router's local router, with the exception of the Gateway IP Address.

-- For a broadband router with a direct connection to the Wireless Broadband router's local Broadband router, the Gateway IP Address is the address of the Wireless Broadband router's local broadband router. - For broadband routers which must forward packets to another broadband router before reaching the Wireless Broadband router's local broadband router, the Gateway IP Address is the address of the intermediate broadband router.
+- For a router with a direct connection to the Wireless Router's local Router, the Gateway IP Address is the address of the Wireless Router's local router. - For routers which must forward packets to another router before reaching the Wireless Router's local router, the Gateway IP Address is the address of the intermediate router.